 Did you know?

-NHS Continuing Care could cover accommodation costs if the care is provided in a care home or could contribute towards the costs of care if you stay at home.
+NHS Continuing Care funding could cover accommodation costs if the care is provided in a care home that provides nursing care or could contribute towards the costs of care if you stay at home.

 If you have a disability or complex medical problem, you might qualify for free NHS continuing healthcare (CHC) if you’re an adult, or free NHS continuing care (CC) if you’re under 18.

 It might also include accommodation if the care is provided in a care home, or support for carers if you’re being looked after at home.